Residential Pipeline Rehabilitation Contract Terms & Conditions

 The Client represents that it has full authority to contract for the Work.
 The Client shall:

-• Refrain from running water or using the drainage system in any manner while it is under repair until the Contractor issues clearance.
-Unauthorized use may trigger additional fees of up to $3,000 (residential) or $5,000 (non-residential) per event plus additional labor and charges for damaged material and/or equipment to correct installation issues stemming from unauthorized water or drainage system usage.
+- Refrain from running water, flushing any toilet, operating any appliance connected to the drainage system, or using the drainage system in any manner while it is under repair until Contractor issues clearance, and refrain from opening, closing, or otherwise operating any water supply valve or main water shut-off that Contractor has set for the Work.
+Unauthorized use may trigger additional fees of up to $3,000 per event plus additional labor and charges for damaged material and equipment to correct installation issues stemming from unauthorized water or drainage system usage.
+Client is solely responsible for all property damage of any kind, at the Property or at any adjacent property, resulting from unauthorized water use or unauthorized operation of any valve, and Client shall reimburse Contractor for any cost, claim, or expense Contractor incurs as a result.

 5. CERTIFIED INSTALLATION PARTNERS